-Basically, you’ll want to look at the first column, which will probably be the cheapest pricing at saver level.
+- Look at the first column of your search results, which will probably be the cheapest pricing at the Saver level

-Where that isn’t available, if you have date flexibility, then look at dates around your original search and see if you can find saver availability there.
+- If not available and you have date flexibility, then look at dates around your original search and see if you can find Saver availability on them

 Do you have a travel-related question?
 Ask us in the comments below or in the Point Hacks Community.